wwmoraes/site/content/posts/are-you-a-devops-engineer/index.md

 Although part of the market uses both roles interchangeably, they differ in key areas.
 Some good sources for in-depth understanding are the books by Google about the topic.
 They are [available online for free](https://sre.google/books/).
-You can get a paperback or ebook copy in most stores as well.
+You can get a paperback or e-book copy in most stores as well.
 I'll briefly touch on the points I feel are the most important.

-### A superset
+### A super set

 SRE is a superset/extends DevOps.
 Some may say an SRE does abide by the DevOps practices and mindset.
 In other terms, SRE defines new mechanisms and